stevavoliajvar/stop_cloudflare/README.md

 * [Sites using cloudflare](https://github.com/pirate/sites-using-cloudflare) by pirate

 WARNING:
-Github.com is hostile to Tor users.
+Github.com is very hostile to Tor users.
 If you create an account on Github via Tor, your account will be automatically flagged for spam and will be deleted.
 See "List of services blocking Tor" for details.

 # Who uses this list?